yusufsezer/326_project/docs/submission_final.md

 /accounts/login - This directs the user to the login page.

-/search - this page, accessible to anyone is our find a group page.
+/search - this page, accessible to anyone, is our find a group page.
 From here users can search for sessions.

 /results/?query=result - this page shows the user their search results.
 This is also accessible to anyone.